Ashton Kutcher: Acting

 Following his success in modeling, Kutcher moved to Los Angeles after his first audition.
-He was cast as Michael Kelso in the television series That '70s Show, from 1998 to 2006.
+He was cast as Michael Kelso in the television series That '70s Show and played that part from 1998 to 2006.
 Kutcher was cast in a series of film roles; although he auditioned but was not cast for the role of Danny Walker in Pearl Harbor (2001) (replaced by Josh Hartnett), he starred in several comedy films, including Dude, Where's My Car?
 (2000), Just Married (2003), and Guess Who (2005).
 He appeared in the 2003 family film Cheaper by the Dozen as a self-obsessed actor.
 In the 2004 drama film The Butterfly Effect, Kutcher played a conflicted young man who time travels.
 While the film received negative reviews, it was a box office success.

 In 2003, Kutcher produced and starred as the host in his own series, MTV's Punk'd, that involved hidden camera tricks performed on celebrities.
 He is also an executive producer of the reality television shows Beauty and the Geek, Adventures in Hollyhood (based around the rap group Three 6 Mafia), The Real Wedding Crashers, and the game show Opportunity Knocks.
 Many of his production credits, including Punk'd, come through Katalyst Films, a production company he runs with partner Jason Goldberg.
-A 2004 interviewer described Kutcher as a "hunky young actor [who] is heading in all different directions at once", including "the hot L.A. restaurant Dolce":
+A 2004 interviewer described Kutcher as a "hunky young actor [who] is heading in all different directions at once," including to "the hot L.A. restaurant Dolce":

 Because of scheduling conflicts with the filming of The Guardian, Kutcher was unable to renew his contract for the eighth and final season of That '70s Show, although he appeared in its first four episodes (credited as a special guest star) and returned for the series finale.
 Kutcher produced and starred in the 2010 action comedy, Killers, in which he played a hitman.
 In May 2011, Kutcher was announced as Charlie Sheen's replacement on the series Two and a Half Men.